Tag: reviews

 • Mapping Music 10.
 COUNTERPOINT

-Two lines woven into a shared time stream can be relatively more or less independent.
+Two lines woven into a shared time stream — counterpoint — can be relatively more or less independent.
 How similar or diverse are their rhythmic patterns (congruent or diverse)?
 How often do their note-initiating time points “line up” (synchronous or independent)?

-In a simple example below — congruent matching rhythmic material, a pattern from the upper line echoed in the following lower line, occurs in the first five bars.
+In an example of congruent, matching rhythmic material, the upper line’s rhythm is echoed in the trailing lower line in the first five bars below.
 But the lines are rhythmically independent, sharing only one time point, the downbeat of bar 4.
 This echo process is known as . . .

 CANON — leading line is echoed after some delay by one or more answering lines of identical rhythmic values and melodic shape (possibly transposed)